 Recognition, responsibilities and privileges

-Greek Letter Organizations obtain departmental group status (group recognition) through the Office of Residential Life or the Third World Center (TWC).
+Greek Letter Organizations obtain departmental group status (group recognition) through the Office of Residential Life or the Brown Center for Students of Color (BCSC).

 Multicultural Greek Organizations are organizations affiliated with the National Pan-Hellenic Council, Inc. (NPHC) or the National Association of Latino Fraternal Organizations (NALFO).
 They are not residentially based.
 Some chapters welcome members from multiple colleges and universities within the Providence regional area and are called "city-wide" or “regional” chapters.

-Multicultural Greek Organizations receive departmental group recognition through working with the Third World Center (TWC).
+Multicultural Greek Organizations receive departmental group recognition through working with the Brown Center for Students of Color (BCSC).
 The recognition process, guidelines and privileges are outlined to assist chapters with obtaining and maintaining privileges to recruit and host meetings and events at Brown.

 Residential Greek Organization recognition, responsibilities and privileges fall under the policies and guidelines of Residential Life and Residential Council.